;

 Phosphorus is another mineral found in our body.
 It’s actually the second highest in quantity, behind calcium.

-Even though there is some “forgiveness” with slightly higher phosphorus levels, the Kidney Disease International Outcomes Guidelines (KDIGO) still express the need to focus on striving for phosphorus within the normal range to prevent increased risk of death.
+Even though there is some “forgiveness” with slightly higher phosphorus levels, the Kidney Disease International Outcomes Guidelines (KDIGO) strive for phosphorus within the normal range to prevent increased risk of death.

 Calcium